Updated: Mar 7

 “Keep your eyes on the road, mama.
 You’ll be okay.”
 He returned his gaze back to the mirror.
 The Hyundai now shifted lanes to my left.

 “I’m just sa-saying, Jay would kill me if anything happened to his car.”
 I kept my eyes pierced to the road, gripping onto the steering wheel more tightly.
+I tried to say a silent prayer, but my eyes kept breaking my focus darting back and forth from the road, to the Hyundai.

 “I’d rather Jay kill me than these bustas.
 Now take this left.”I turned as he said, and after a few more directions the Hyundai disappeared.